jeromep01/SlidePanel/README.md

 This is a callback that you can use to make some additional operations while the panel is being hidden.

+### onSlideOpened

+This is a callback that you can use to make some additional operations while the panel is displayed.

+### onSlideClosed

+This is a callback that you can use to make some additional operations while the panel is hidden.

 ## **How to use it ?**

 First of all, you must place a HTML element in the root layout inside of the body element.